JetBrains/godot-support/gdscript/README.md

 # GdScript

+Update 25.11.2023
+Released version 2.0.0 in an early access (`EAP` channel), still unfinished but for the most part, parsers are rewritten.

+All those Issues labeled as "To be released" are included and currently I'm working on better error recovery as with the new Parser a simple error usually results in an error to the end of file.

+And some of you reported few new issues, so I'll test them against new parser as well - so my estimate is about a 2-3 weeks to new EAP release.

 Update 21.8.2023.
 So..
 I've started with rewriting PsiParser -> this is a lot of work and a chance to fix some known bugs, but it'll take months I'm afraid to finish (especially should I find time one evening weekly) - so in the neear future there won't be any more updates.
 Work is in branch `parser` should anyone be interested to check it... you'll also see if there's any activity. :-D